AlexNeumann/react-redux-saga-boilerplate/README.md

 ## Overview

-A simple boilerplate for development with React, Redux and Redux-Saga.
+A beginners boilerplate for development with React, Redux and Redux-Saga, and React Router (v4).

 ## Available Scripts